DigitalHustlaz/larauthkit/docs/SETUP.md

 # Larauthkit Setup

-How to set up a brand new Laravel project to use Authkit.
+How to set up a brand new Laravel project to use Larauthkit.

 ## Create Laravel Project